 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848), which provides expedients and exceptions for accounting treatment of contracts which are affected by the anticipated discontinuation of the London InterBank Offered Rate ("LIBOR") and other rates resulting from rate reform that are entered into on or before December 31, 2022.
 Contract terms that are modified due to the replacement of a reference rate are not required to be remeasured or reassessed under relevant accounting standards.
-The discontinuation of LIBOR is expected to occur in 2023.
-We are evaluating the provisions of ASU 2020-04 and have not yet determined the impact on our Consolidated Financial Statements and disclosures related to our senior secured credit facility due to the uncertain timing of the transition to another interest rate benchmark.
+On May 17, 2022, we entered into our Second Amendment and Consent to the credit agreement (defined in Note 9), which among other things, replaced our existing LIBOR rate based borrowings with the Term SOFR rate, which is based on the Secured Overnight Financing Rate ("SOFR") borrowings.
+The impact to our senior secured credit facility and related interest expense upon transition to SOFR did not have a material impact on our Unaudited Condensed Consolidated Financial Statements.
+Refer to Note 9 for more details.